 Before anything, your company must prepare a 3-year proforma income statement and cash flow by quarter.
 This evaluation is at the heart of many key decisions, giving management a better idea of what to focus on in the short-, mid- and long-term future for the combined entity.
 It allows decision-makers to set assumptions about the synergies between the two companies in terms of existing cash flow and income, and drives many elements that will shape your 100-day plan.
 Here’s a look at some critical considerations that you’ll want to make:

-- Make Capital Investments: Depending upon your cash flow, you’ll need to evaluate whether or not the entity will require new capital investments.
+Depending upon your cash flow, you’ll need to evaluate whether or not the entity will require new capital investments.
 For example, do you need a new building?
 Will you need to purchase new equipment?
 Or hire more employees?
-And if so, what is your timeframe?
+And if so, what is your time frame?
 Formulating these into your 100-day plan will make for a smoother transition of capital improvements.

 All in all, the days and weeks that follow an acquisition deal can be full of questions, confusion and conflict – and the last thing a newly combined entity needs is a lack of direction and guidance.
 Preparing your 100-day plan using many of the considerations that arise during the due diligence process is a smart way to set yourself up for success.
-And keep in mind, for additional guidance, 8020 Consulting’s in-house experts can help guide you through the M&A process from start to finish.
+And keep in mind, for additional guidance, 8020 Consulting’s in-house experts can guide you and offer M&A and due diligence support from start to finish.

 Cathy is a CPA with over 25 years of diverse finance, accounting and operational experience, including positions as CFO and VP-Controller, across a variety of industries including entertainment, automotive and manufacturing.
 She has had over 18 years of consulting experience in a variety of roles and areas from VP-Controller to Project Manager with clients such as Toyota, MGM Entertainment, Spelling Entertainment, HBO and Paramount Pictures.
 Her areas of expertise include entertainment and participation accounting, project management, strategic planning, forecasting and budgeting, business and film library valuations, mergers and acquisitions, due diligence, cash management, cost accounting and system implementation.
 Cathy holds a Bachelor of Science in Business Administration from the University of Southern California and she began her career with Ernst and Young.